 From the confluence of the Sava and Danube rivers in Belgrade to the spectacular views and bridges of Budapest, from the mighty castles and picturesque towns of Transylvania, the wide boulevards and stunning architecture of “The Little Paris,” as Bucharest is often called, to Bulgarian villages and medieval cities, this tour has it all.
 Travel in a small group to ensure a personalized experience, including hotel accommodation, an expert guide, transportation, and entrance fees.

 Important note: this is a small-group experience, limited to 15 guests per departure.
-If you prefer a private tour, which will allow you to choose your dates, have more flexibility in choosing your itinerary, and have the comfort of having a vehicle and a guide just for yourself, please get in touch with us HERE.
+If you prefer a private tour, which allows you to choose your dates, offers greater flexibility in your itinerary, and provides the comfort of a vehicle and guide just for you, please contact us HERE.

 ITINERARY 14 days / 13 nights